rkiel/keeping-promises/README.md

 }
 ```

+We can run out sort program and see that the hard-coded output file `saved.txt` gets created with the contents of the array.
+Perfect, right?
+Not so fast.
+The correct outcome deceives us about the fact that there is something fundamentally wrong about the code we wrote.
+Let's dig deeper.

-One of the many features of Node.js is non-blocking I/O. The `writeFile` function is a non-block function resulting in the following execution steps.
+One of the many features of Node.js is non-blocking I/O. The `writeFile` function is a non-blocking function.
+This means that the program execution thread is not blocked waiting for the I/O to complete.
+It initiates the request for I/O and then continues on.
+Let's look closely at the program execution thread during the steps of `save` and `output`.

 1. The `save` function is invoked
-1. A request to write the array to the file system is made (but not performed)
+   1. A request to write the array to the file system is made (but not actually performed)
    1. The `save` function returns the array
 1. The `output` function is invoked
    1. The words are displayed in the terminal
    1. The `output` function returns the array
 1. The `justDoIt` function returns the array
 1. Node.js preforms the I/O and writes the array to the file system

-That's not what we want.
-We want the words saved to the file system before we output them to the terminal.
-Isn't that the way our nice functional, synchronous-looking program looks?
-To make that happen, we need to move into the world of asynchronous programming.
+The outcome is correct but that is not the intent of what we wrote.
+Our intent was to save the array to the file and then write the array to the terminal.
+Well, in this case, who cares?
+It doesn't matter.
+However, next time, when we are writing a banking application, the order will absolutely matter.

+So what's going on?
+We have written a functional, synchronous-looking program.
+Unfortunately, with the introduction of `writeFile`, our program became transformed into the world of asynchronous programming.

 ## Writing to a file using a callback

-Since Node.js got us into this asynchronous mess with its non-blocking I/O, it better have a solution.
-The original solution is the callback function.
+Since the Node.js `writeFile` got us into this asynchronous mess with its non-blocking I/O, it better have a solution.
+The first solution we can try is the use of a callback function.
 Asynchronous functions in Node.js include a callback function as its last parameter.
+Suppose we had a callback function called `saveCallback`.
+We can pass it as the last parameter to `writeFile`.

 ```JavaScript
 function save(array) {